Tafara0-o/Meterpreter_Mimikatz_CredDump/README.md

-# Summary of Extracting Credentials Using Meterpreter and Mimikatz
+# Extracting Credentials Using Meterpreter and Mimikatz

  ### [YouTube Demonstration](https://youtu.be/Je-QIsPMlzk)